t-bence/Wordclock-v11/lib/Display/layouts.md

 This file contains information on possible different layouts.
 Currently, the clock only supports Hungarian in a left-to-right layout.

+**NOTE: You have to increase the length by one!
+It has been done in the valid code but not here!**

 ```
 #include <WordclockWords.h>